wolflikeshug/System_Programming/Project2/README.md

    prompt.2> ./trove [-f trovefile] [-b | -r | -u] [-l length]  filelist
    ```

-   The second invocation requests a *trove* to build a new index, remove information from an existing index, **or** update an existing indexfile list

    A *filelist* is a sequence of one-or-more filenames or directory names.
 The contents of each named file should be indexed, and each named directory (and its subdirectories) should be traversed to locate files to be indexed.

-   Note that the files do not have to be text-files - they could equally be, for example, executable programs or object files.

    If the requested action can be performed successfully, then the *trove* will exit with success; otherwise with failure.